francoalarcon00/Diamond-Project/README.md

 ```
 pip install -r requirements.txt
 ```
-This will download and install the requirements needed In order to install auto-sklearn, please read the official [documentation](https://automl.github.io/auto-sklearn/master/installation.html).
+This will download and install the requirements needed.
+In order to install auto-sklearn, please read the official [documentation](https://automl.github.io/auto-sklearn/master/installation.html).

 ## Step by Step Analysis